How to Make Remote Learning More Effective in K-12 Classrooms

 This creates a better-connected classroom for the students, but it can also be revolutionary for the teachers themselves.
 After setting up this 360-degree technology, teachers don’t have to keep checking in on the camera—they can just teach.
 They can move through the classroom and not be isolated behind a podium.
 They can use white boards or chalk boards to write equations, to show examples.
 In science classes, teachers can use test tubes, or other equipment to demonstrate experiments.
 In art classes, teachers can show examples and techniques on an easel.
 All of the different components of teaching can be enabled and strengthened through having more immersive technology in the classroom.

 The speed at which schools managed to rework their curriculums onto online platforms was so impressive, but this model has to keep adjusting.
 As problems with remote learning crop up, and many classrooms continue to move from being fully online to hybrid models, it’s important that schools keep adapting to create cohesive learning environments.
 Students need instruction that is innovative, engaging, and unifying, that goes beyond two-dimensional lectures that are difficult to focus on.
 Teachers need well-rounded technology that allows for them to teach freely and without complications.
 These needs are multi-faceted, and this mix of familiar video conferencing systems with newer, 360-degree camera and speaker systems, creates the ideal solution for bringing together students and teachers in the classrooms.

+Our young students are impressionable and need to be able to learn as much as they can, no matter what is happening in the world around us.
 Learn how you can implement modern technology in your classroom with our Educational IT Services.
 We help educators find affordable solutions to augment teaching in their classrooms.